 Check In to ibis Paris Orly Aeroport, Step Out to Paris Orly Airport

-Paris Beauvais Airport
+Paris Beauvais Airport (BVA)

 Paris Beauvais Airport, the official brand name of Beauvais-Tille Airport, is an international airport located 53 miles north of Paris.
 It lies in the commune of Tille in France’s Picardy region, near the city of Beauvais.
 Though it is much further than Charles de Gaulle Airport and Orly Airport, it is nevertheless considered to be one of the three main airports serving Paris.
 Paris Beauvais Airport largely operates flights by charter companies as well as by low-cost carriers such as Central Wings and Ryanair.
 It is the tenth-busiest airport in the country, handling around 4 million passengers a year and serving more than 60 destinations.